quixio/quix-docs/docs/platform/tutorials/image-processing/other-services.md

 ## Data buffer

-TODO:
+This service provides a one second data buffer.
+This reduces load on the Data API service.
+There are three input topics to the service, `max-vehicles`, `processed-images`, and `vehicle-counts`: and one output topic, `buffered-data`.

+See the documentation on [using buffers](https://quix.io/docs/client-library/publish.html#using-a-buffer).

 ## Data API

-TODO: add purpose
+The data service offloads calculations that could be done in the web client, and instead provides key data only when the UI needs it.
+The UI can request this data when it needs it through the REST API of the Data API service.

 The Data API provides these endpoints:

 * max_vehicles
 * detected_objects

-These are used by the UI to obtain and display the data on the web interface.
+These are used by the UI to obtain and then display the data on the web interface.

 ### Max Vehicles